JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-21-java-interview-question-what-is-the-role-of-the-clone-method-in-java.md

 ---
 layout: post
-title: "Java Interview Quesiton: What is the role of the clone() method in Java"
+title: "Java Interview Question: What is the role of the clone() method in Java"
-description: "Java Interview Quesiton: What is the role of the clone() method in Java"
+description: "Java Interview Question: What is the role of the clone() method in Java"
 categories: [ Java, Java Interview Questions ]
 tags: [ Java, Java Interview Questions ]
 comments: false